yumiyachav2/Diff_Sys_Analysis_App/README.md

 ###Features of the app:

-The app allows graphing the nullclines / nullplanes of functions with multiple variables and parameters (1 - 3D, no graph for 4d).
+-The app allows graphing the nullclines / nullplanes of functions with multiple variables and parameters (1 - 3D, no graph for 4d).

-The steady states of the system are searched for numerically and symbolically.
+-The steady states of the system are searched for numerically and symbolically.
 They are displayed on the graph and in a separate section along with the Jacobian and are color coded based on their stability.

-Clicking on a steady state button displays it's full coordinates, eigenvalues and stability description.
+-Clicking on a steady state button displays it's full coordinates, eigenvalues and stability description.
 The graph can be resized to fit in an interval input by the user.

-Jacobian and its eigenvalues can be evaluated at any custom point.
+-Jacobian and its eigenvalues can be evaluated at any custom point.

-The user can input starting coordinates and a time frame to simulate the evolution of variables with time, displaying the phase plane space graph (2 and 3D) and the variable / time graph.
+-The user can input starting coordinates and a time frame to simulate the evolution of variables with time, displaying the phase plane space graph (2 and 3D) and the variable / time graph.

 ###Some technical info: